david2999999/Leet-Code-Youtube/README.md

     * We need to have quick lookup for individual elements?
 HashSet!
     * We need to model a network of people?
 Graph!
     * Matching Brackets?
 Stack!
+    * We need to cache results?
+Array, Matrix, or Map
 * Any algorithms that can be used
     * Finding cycles?
 2 POINTER APPROACH
     * Searching in sorted array?
 BINARY SEARCH